ecogodi/fprime/README.md

 Helpers are functions attached to the main exported function and broadly come in two categories: _step helpers_ and _generator helpers_.
 The former can be slotted in any sequence to provide some standard behaviour.
 The latter are functions that generate steps/sequences.

 #### Steps

 ##### F.onErrorExit(err, results..., cb)
-This helper _step_ function will exit the sequence if it is fed a non-null error (or a map containing a non-null error). if no error was passed, it will forward _only_ the remaining result args to the next step.
+This helper _step_ function will exit the sequence if it is fed a non-null error (or a map containing a non-null error). if no error was passed, it will forward _only_ the result args to the next step.
 Useful as an adapter for pre-made functions that take no error as an argument.

 ##### F.onResultExit(err, results..., cb)
 This helper _step_ function will exit the sequence if it is fed a non-null result (or a map containing a non-null result).
 In all other cases it will forward the received err and (null-ish) result to the next step.

+##### F.ifFalseExit(err, check, [args...], cb)
+This helper _step_ function will exit the sequence if it is fed either a non-null error or a falsy check value.
+In all other cases it will forward _only_ the remaining args to the next step.

 #### Generators

 ##### F.result( func | value )
-Given a function, this helper generates a step that executes the function _synchronously_ (called with the received parameters) then passes to the next step a null error and the given sync. result.
+Given a function, this helper generates a _step_ that executes the function _synchronously_ (called with the received parameters) then passes to the next step
+* if the execution completes: a null error and the given sync. result
+* if the execution throws: the catched exception as error and a null result

 ```javascript